BlockchainCommons/GordianSeedTool-iOS/README.md

 * THIS IS A RELEASE CANDIDATE
 * Fixed: Output descriptor was not being included in the QR code on Seed backup printed pages.
+* Improved layout of Seed Backup print page.
+Now makes more efficient use of page space and allows significantly longer notes to be printed without truncation.

 ### 1.6 (76)